Unity-Technologies/ml-agents/docs/Using-Docker.md

 utility that enables `ML-Agents` (or any other application) to do rendering virtually i.e. it does not assume that the machine running `ML-Agents` has a GPU or a display attached to it.
-This means that rich environments which involve agents using camera-based visual observations might be slower.
+This means that rich environments which involve Agents using camera-based visual observations might be slower.

 ## Requirements